Norwich Castle: 950 Years of History

 New designs show how the Castle Keep, reception, café and shop will be transformed.

-Archaeological excavations to uncover more about the medieval foundations.
+Archaeological excavations and surveys uncover more about the medieval foundations.